embatbr/appletini/README.md

 **Warning:** *These weren't tested in a cloud environment, only in my personal machine.
 Be aware!*

-**Warning:** *Due to my renunciation to continue with TDD, some tests in service business are not valid anymore.*
+**Warning:** *Due to my renunciation to continue with TDD, some tests in service business are not valid anymore.
+They'll be fixed.*